nodemcu/nodemcu-firmware/docs/modules/httpd.md

 ## httpd.websocket()

 Registers a websocket route handler.
+This is optional, and must be selected explicitly in the configuration.

 #### Syntax
 ```lua